olliverc1985/PromptEngineeringCourseTemplate/Session1/examples/practical_examples.md

 ### Example 1: Definition and Importance
 ```
+Test Data:
+Sample Story for Improvement:
+"Once there was a penguin.
+He was shy.
+He met a polar bear.
+They became friends."

+Basic Prompt:
-Basic Prompt: "Write a story"
+"Write a story"

 Enhanced Prompt:
 "Write a 500-word children's story with these specifications: